dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

    :header: "SOP Class Groups", "Transfer Syntax Name", "Transfer Syntax UID", "Role", "Extended Negotiation"
    :file: accepted-presentation-contexts-by-STORAGE-SCP-AE.csv

+(*) : Decompression not supported when retrieved from archive again.
 Note : Refer Table 4.2.1.1-1. which has SOP Class Names and SOP Class UIDs against each of the SOP Class groups

 .. _storage-verification-sop-conformance: